CaptainCodeman/rdx/docs/background.md

 ### Action Creators

 If we know the action type and the payload type, we can automatically generate an action creator for it.
 It's effectively the same function signature as the reducer but without the `state` passed in.
-We take the `payload` parameter, combine it with the generated type string and have our creator, as though we had written:
+We take the `payload` parameter, combine it with the generated type string and have our creator, as though we had ourselves written:

 ```ts
 export const TODOS_ADD = 'todos/add'